mrmelf/eliza/README.md

 # ELIZA Gets a Facelift

-## How to use Eliza to create an amazing immersive language tutorials using Wade Brainerd’s ELIZA Python program and Doctor input file
+## How to use Eliza to create an amazing immersive language tutorials using Wade Brainerd’s ELIZA Python program and Doctor input file.

 Listed below is a log of a session that shows how the Doctor input file and the ELIZA program can create a new language-learning functionality and also retain the original Rogerian therapist role.